Microsoft Teams Integrations Replacing Skype for Business - iCorps

 Creating the Perfect Meeting

-In addition to Teams' vast Office 365 resources, the application also has a number of unique interior features, designed to improve both audio and visual collaboration.
+In addition to Microsoft Teams' vast Office 365 resources, the application also has a number of unique interior features, designed to improve both audio and visual collaboration.

 - Audio conferencing - this low-cost resource can be enabled for any Office 365 user.
 Audio conferencing allows people to connect over the phone, and provides dial-in instructions for those looking to join a call.